skjelinottosen/ComedyKing/README.md

 # Comedy King
 ![](comedyKingLogo.png)

-A project to learn more about the Universal Windows Platform (UWP)
+Comedy King is a project to learn more about the Universal Windows Platform (UWP)

 Comedy King allows the users to read celebrity jokes from a database of jokes.